TapscottLab/hg38/README.md

 # hg38

-This folder provides examples for Bioconductor users to build TxDb package from either UCSC Genomce Browser tracks, Biomart, or downloaded GFF files.
+This folder provides examples for Bioconductor users to build TxDb package from either UCSC Genomce Browser tracks, Biomart, or downloaded GFF files for genome build hg38.
+While the Gencode tracks on UCSC Genome Brower keep updating, the functions in Bioconductor's GenomicFeatures - supportedUCSCtables(genome="hg38") - is catching the updates sometimes.
+As a result, GenomicFeatures::makeTxDbPackageFromUCSC() and GenomicFeatures::makeTxDbFromUCSC() might return errors.
+A detour way to build the TxDb or package is provided here.
+One of the major examples shows you  how to extrack Gencode tracks and its table from UCSC Genome Browser and make a Bioconductor TxDb packgae.